Biden pitching partnership after tough stretch with allies - NewsBreak

 Biden has faced resistance -- and, at moments, outright anger -- from allies when the White House has moved on important global decisions with what some deemed insufficient consultation.

-France was livid about the submarine deal, which was designed to bolster Australian efforts to keep tabs on China’s military in the Pacific but undercuts a deal worth at least $66 billion for a fleet of a dozen submarines built by a French contractor.
+France was livid about the submarine deal, which was designed to bolster Australian efforts to keep tabs on China’s military in the Pacific but undercuts a nearly $100 billion deal for a fleet of a dozen submarines built by a French contractor.

-French President Emmanuel Macron has recalled France ’s ambassadors to the U.S. and Australia for consultations in Paris.
+French President Emmanuel Macron has recalled France’s ambassadors to the U.S. and Australia for consultations in Paris.
 France's foreign minister, Jean-Yves Le Drian, said Australia and the United States had both betrayed France.
-Biden and Macron are expected to speak by phone in the coming days, a French government spokesman said.

-“It was really a stab in the back,” Le Drian said.
+“It was really a stab in the back,” he said.
 “It looks a lot like what Trump did.”

 Biden administration and Australian officials say that France was aware of their plans, and the White House promised to “continue to be engaged in the coming days to resolve our differences.”